arslan2012/Lazy-Hackintosh-Image-Generator/README.md

 # Support needed
 As you can see, since I used Swift to code this, app authorization is really a pain in the ass.
 Sometimes you need to type in your password twice to make this work.

-I'm using STprivilagedTask to do the authrization for me, if you know how to fix the issue, I would be very appriciated.
+I'm using STprivilagedTask to do the authrization for me, if you know how to fix the issue, I would be very appriciated.(I don't have Apple Developer ID)

 And if you have any issue to report or ideas, feel free to open up an issue and tell me about it.